Welcome to EYFS 2022-23

 Following on from last week, we were keen to finalise ideas for how to help the animals losing their homes around the world.
-We talked about the WWF and how they help to look after endangered animals, particularly through their work on animal adoption.
+We talked about our forthcoming visit to Twycross Zoo and how they help to look after endangered animals, particularly through their work on animal adoption.
 Each class has decided upon an animal to adopt.
 Now the hard work begins, as we find ways to pay for the adoption of our chosen animals.
 A letter will be coming home next week with our plan!
 If you want to know more abut how animal adoption works, then click on the link below.

 David Attenborough sent us a postcard from the rainforest this week so off we went to explore.
 It was hot and humid in the rainforest!
-We loved exploring the forest floor and canopy.
-Our favourite animals were the orangutan, jaguar, sloth and tree frog.
-This week we climbed trees; hanging like monkeys and sleeping like sloths in the branches.
+We loved exploring the forest floor and canopy; climbing trees, hanging like monkeys and sleeping like sloths in the branches.
 We walked under waterfalls and spotted colourful parrots.
 We loved learning about orangutans, jaguars, sloths and the red-eyed tree frog.
 However, our favourite animal was the chameleon.
 We were amazed with how it camouflages with its surroundings.
 Watch a link to see a chameleon changing colour below.
 At the end of the week, we wrote a postcard back to David Attenborough to tell him what we did during our time in the rainforest.

 At the end of the week, we all wrote a postcard back to David Attenborough to tell him about the animals we saw during our learning this week.

 In Maths, we continued to explore the composition of numbers to 10, focusing on 'special cases' when two equal parts combine to make a whole (doubles).
 We used a range of representations, including dice patterns and fingers.
 By the end of the week we were very quick at recalling doubles to 5+5.

 Spirited Arts Week EYFS Entry